MiladKetabGhale/AI-Systems-Engineering/README.md

 # AI Engineer • AI Systems Engineer

 Welcome to my AI (systems) engineering portfolio, where I showcase modular, production-grade systems at the intersection of machine learning, AI, and cloud infrastructure.
-Each project is designed to highlight core strengths in scalable ML pipeline development, model optimization, and MLOps practices.
+Each project is designed to highlight core strengths in scalable AI pipeline development, model optimization, and MLOps practices.
 From fine-tuned LLMs for cybersecurity to end-to-end fraud detection systems deployed on AWS.

 ## Repository Structure